dcupolillo/cupolillo_et_al_2025/README.md

 *Dario Cupolillo, Noëlle Grosjean, Catherine Marneffe, Julio Viotti, Célia Reynaud, Séverine Deforges, Mario Carta, Christophe Mulle*

+It includes analysis code (functions, modules, notebooks) that process, analyze, and generate results from data.

 ## Citation

 If you use this code, please cite the associated publication: